2020 has been a time of significant upheaval, pain and crisis. We could all use a tension release.

 We all have a love/hate relationship with crying.
 In a world where adults often have to convey strength, calm, professionalism, and maturity, it can be hard to find a time and a place for crying.
 On the flip side, children have no reservations when it comes to crying.
 We see our children freely expressing their emotions, whether that be by crying, screaming through their anger, or running around and enjoying total happiness.

 It’s important to realize that as adults, we need to let ourselves feel our emotions, and that it’s okay to just let it out.
 Too often we hide our emotions from ourselves, numbing out with social media, booze, or other distractions.
-You can’t outrun our feelings; just as water finds it’s level, emotions will find their way in.
+You can’t outrun your feelings.
+Just as water finds it’s level, emotions will find their way in.

 The more you can sit with your emotions and let yourself feel them, the more easily you can come to the other side and feel resolution.
 I invite you to play with this concept if you have a tendency to avoid uncomfortable feelings.
 If you tend to avoid feeling sad, remember crying isn’t only from sadness.
 Crying can come from a positive emotion, like laughter or joy, or feeling connected to others, or witnessing an act of great kindness.
 Watch a movie that you know is going to make you cry (for whatever reason) and feel the benefit of the release that comes with it.
 Practice feeling.